What you need to know about March Madness and the NCAA tournament

 Will there be fans?

-The NCAA has announced a limited number of family members of players and coaches will be permitted to attend.
-General fan attendance is to be determined.
+The NCAA announced a limited number of tickets will be available to the general public for all rounds.
+Family members of players and coaches also will be permitted to attend, with arenas at 25 percent capacity and physical distancing enforced.

 How can you watch?